andreazugarini/vulgaris/README.md

 }
 ```

-## Download
+## Download Script
-Disclaimer: we retrieved and analyzed the data from Biblioteca Italiana solely for personal and academic non-commercial purposes.
+*Disclaimer:* we retrieved and analyzed the data from Biblioteca Italiana solely for personal and academic non-commercial purposes.
 To replicate our analyzes and ease the diachronic language research,
 we provide the following script that retrieves and organizes the corpus in a convenient structure.
 By running the following script, you declare to respect the following copyright by Biblioteca Italiana.